-If you thought the New York Knicks' 2005-06 season that led to the firing of Larry Brown was awful, you were right, but it wasn't even one of the top 50 worst season in NBA history.
-In fact it wasn't the worst in Knicks history.
+If you think the Lakers 2013-14 season was awful, you are right, but it wasn't one of the top 50 worst seasons in NBA history.
+In fact, it wasn't even the worst in Lakers history.

 Here you have the list with the bottom 50 performances in the NBA Regular Season.